 Testing Approach

 I race every car under the same conditions.
-Each car was given the same amount of attention when applying graphite and given 6 individual races down my track on the same lane.
-If the last race was the fastest among the six or the last race showed good improvement, I gave the car an additional 1-2 races.
+Each car was given the same amount of attention when applying graphite and given approximately 7-8 individual races down my track.
+I may give the car an additional 1-2 races if the car showed improvement on its times.
+Note that some cars need 2-3 races to break the tires and graphite in, so having 8 or so attempts is needed to showcase its potential.
 I average the two fastest races to arrive at a final time.
 For example, if the fastest time for a car was 2.520 seconds and the next fastest was 2.540 seconds, the recorded time would be 2.530 seconds.
 My thinking is that I'm searching for top speed, but I also feel it's important to show some consistency.
 So to have an elite time, you really need at least two really good races.
-I chose six races because some cars need 2-3 races to break in the tires and graphite.
-And from my experience, 6-8 races is generally sufficient to get a good representation of the speed of that car.

 Racing Weight Classes